Former chief of staff to Maryland governor indicted

 McGrath of Naples, Florida, fraudulently obtained $276,731 from the environmental service, according to the indictment.
 He is expected to have an initial appearance in U.S. District Court in Baltimore and a state court appearance in Anne Arundel County Circuit Court, but no dates have been set.

-The Baltimore Sun, which first reported the story, said McGrath wrote in an email that he had no comment on what he characterized as “political persecution.”
-His attorney, Bruce Marcus, did not immediately return a telephone call seeking comment.
+The Baltimore Sun, which first reported the story, said McGrath characterized the case as “political persecution.”
+His attorney, Bruce Marcus, wrote in an email to The Associated Press that his client “vigorously and categorically denies the allegations.”

+“He looks forward to clearing his good name and reputation at a trial on the merits,” Marcus said.

+McGrath resigned in August 2020 when he was just 11 weeks into the job as Hogan’s top aide, after the payments became public.
+Michael Ricci, Hogan’s spokesman, described the charges Tuesday as “very serious and deeply troubling.”

 McGrath was appointed by Hogan to serve as executive director of the environmental agency in December 2016.
 The corporation owned by the state provides environmental services such as water and wastewater management and other services to state and local government agencies, federal government entities, and private clients.